Updated November 2017

 That said, here are some favorites:

 Dr. Brown’s is a top-rated bottle that everyone loves.
-It uses a patented, two-piece, internal vent system whose purpose is to prevent air bubbles from getting into baby’s tummy.
+It uses a patented, two-piece, internal vent system — the purpose of this is to prevent air bubbles from getting into baby’s tummy.
 The only downside, compared to other bottles on this list, is that you’ll have more parts to clean.
 On the plus side, because this bottle uses a regular size bottle neck, you can pump directly into it.

 Born Free ~ $29